 However, it was Dropbox that came up with the desktop app idea first before the other two implemented it as well.

 Along the same lines, you can upload any files by drag and drop feature into Dropbox.

 They will be synched immediately, leaving a local copy on your device.
 You can also share files and folders through a shared link or email invite, and you can collaborate and edit Microsoft Office Online files, which is similar to Google tools like Google docs and spreadsheets.

 Dropbox also offers a “selective sync” option that allows you to turn sync off to specific files and folders that makes them available online only.

-To sum up, one of the best qualities about Dropbox is that it not only syncs fast but it’s more reliable than the other two.
+To sum up, one of the best qualities of Dropbox is that it not only syncs fast but it’s more reliable than the other two.

-If you are a Windows user, you automatically have an OneDrive desktop app.
+If you are a Windows user, you automatically have a OneDrive desktop app.
 Although, you can remove it.

 Similar to the other two, it works the same.
 It has the drag and drops feature, and you can sync to the cloud and other synced devices.

 You can access OneDrive through a desktop app, website, and mobile app.